zjcz/zjcz.github.io/_posts/2023-08-17-deploy-react-app-to-github-pages.md

 ![Workflow permissions](/assets/images/2023-08-17-github-actions-workflow-permissions-screenshot.png)

 Now commit the changes and push to GitHub.
 GitHub Actions will automatically run the workflow and deploy.
 You can monitor the progress via the "Actions" tab in the GitHub repository project.
+Don't forget it is a two part process; the first part is running our action above to copy the files to the gh-pages branch, the second part is GitHub Actions copying the files from the branch to GitHub Pages.
+This can take a few minutes and you will see two separate actions running.

 ## Conclusion